#MeditationMonday – Out of the abundance of a man’s heart, his mouth speaks.

 If God were to interview you for the job of working His Kingdom, would you pass the test?
 Would you meet his standards?
 Are you a vessel unto honour?

-vs.20: “wisdom/balanced judgment”, they were “10 times more capable” – as Christians, is this our testimony at the workplace? that we are skilled problem solvers? solution harbingers? or are we no different from the magicians and the enchanters? who also serve as workers in the King’s palace?
+vs.20: “wisdom/balanced judgment”, they were “10 times more capable” – as Christians, is this our testimony in the workplace? that we are skilled problem solvers? solution harbingers? or are we no different from the magicians and enchanters who also serve in the King’s palace?

 See more on discerning/testing the spirits here!

 vs.10–16: The Chaldeans confessed that they were unable to help the king and that only “the gods” could tell the king what he had dreamed.
 In their words, “the gods do not live here amongst people”.

 Ah, so they thought.
 But Daniel was about to show them how wrong they were, for he was a man in whom the Spirit of the Living God could be found.